Rundstedtzz/llama2-mistral-presentation/README.md

   - AQuA-RAT (test for mathematical reasoning: table 24) Orca 13B, exactly the same size, got 27.9 vs 21.7
 <img width="648" alt="image" src="https://github.com/Rundstedtzz/llama2-mistral-presentation/assets/63605514/fc7800f1-2e64-43ec-a073-6ff8945c9f55">

-- sentiment-analysis for (right wing greater than left wing)
+- Sentiment analysis for (right wing greater than left wing)
   - Potential biases: If the model shows different sentiments towards different political ideologies, it might be perceived as biased, leading to mistrust or misuse.
 This also raises questions about the neutrality of AI models and the data they're trained on.

 - Mistral AI